raziehAskarizade/chatbot/README.md

 rule based chatbot using tf-idf
 get similarity vector by cosine similarity

+simple classification problem using embedded and dense layers.